Gravitational Wave and CMB Probes of Axion Kination

 \subsection{BBN}

 When kination domination occurs before BBN, the strongest constraint comes from the helium abundance, since it is sensitive to the freeze-out of neutron-proton conversions, which occurs at an early stage of BBN.
-Using AlterBBN~\cite{Arbey:2011nf,Arbey:2018zfh}, we show the prediction on the primordial helium abundance as a function of $T_{\rm KR}$ with varying the baryon abundance within values allowed by Planck 2018 (TT,TE,EE+lowE)~\cite{Planck:2018vyg}, together with the constraint on the abundance~\cite{ParticleDataGroup:2020ssz}, in the left panel of Fig.~\ref{fig:BBN}.
+Using AlterBBN~\cite{Arbey:2011nf,Arbey:2018zfh}, we show the prediction on the primordial helium abundance as a function of $T_{\rm KR}$ with varying the baryon abundance within values allowed by \textit{Planck} 2018 (TT,TE,EE+lowE)~\cite{Planck:2018vyg}, together with the constraint on the abundance~\cite{ParticleDataGroup:2020ssz}, in the left panel of Fig.~\ref{fig:BBN}.
 The width of the prediction originates from the uncertainty in nuclear reaction rates and the neutron lifetime.
 From this, we obtain the constraint $T_{\rm KR} \gtrsim 2.5 \MeV$.
 This is stronger than the bounds obtained from other more simplified approaches in Refs.~\cite{Li:2013nal, DEramo:2017gpl}.

-Here we use Planck's allowed range for the baryon abundance with the BBN consistency condition imposed on the helium abundance for the following reason: the BBN prediction for the helium abundance with kination does not deviate from the standard prediction as much to make the helium abundance a free parameter (see Fig.~40 of~\cite{Planck:2018vyg}).
+Here we use \textit{Planck}'s allowed range for the baryon abundance with the BBN consistency condition imposed on the helium abundance for the following reason: the BBN prediction for the helium abundance with kination does not deviate from the standard prediction as much to make the helium abundance a free parameter (see Fig.~40 of~\cite{Planck:2018vyg}).
 Since BBN and CMB results for baryon abundance are in excellent agreement, relaxing the consistency condition and allowing the baryon abundance to range more freely gives very similar results for the allowed parameter space.

 When kination domination occurs after BBN, but before recombination, the strongest constraint comes from the abundance of deuterium whose destruction freezes out at a late stage of BBN.
 We show the prediction on the primordial deuterium abundance as a function of $T_{\rm RM}$ in the right panel of Fig.~\ref{fig:BBN} from which we obtain $T_{\rm RM} \lesssim 6 \keV$.